conor-mccaffrey/pands-project2021/README.md

 The main take-away point here is that we can clearly see the clustering effect of the setosa Iris class when compared to the virginica/versicolor Iris classes.

 #### *Subplot of all Scatterplots*
 To facilitate rapid analyses of all scatterplot data, it is wise to construct a program that outputs all scatterplots to a single .png file.
+To complete this, the Seaborn library was used.

 ```Python
 # create a figure 'fig' with axis 'ax1' with 3x2 configuration # reference 22